bseltz-cohesity/scripts/reports/python/recoveryPoints/recoveryPoints/README.md

 * -v, --vip: DNS or IP of the Cohesity cluster to connect to
 * -u, --username: username to authenticate to Cohesity cluster
 * -d, --domain: (optional) domain of username, defaults to local
-* -i, --useApiKey: (optional) use API key for authentication
+* -i, --useApiKey: (optional) use API Key authentication
-* -pwd: --password: (optional) use password from command line instead of stored password
+* -pwd, --password: (optional) specify password or API key
-* -of: --outfolder: (optional) where to write report html (default is current directory)
+* -of, --outfolder: (optional) location to write output CSV file (default is '.')
-* -x: --days: (optional) limit report to the last X days (default is since cluster creation)
+* -j, --jobname: (optional) filter by job name
+* -o, --objectname: (optional) filter by object name